clbrge/svelte-proxied-store/README.md

 const myStore = proxied(handler)
 ```

-The handler above intercepts any `get` call from subscribers
-(including when you use the notation `$myStore.propertyName`).

-This is an opportunity to implement any logic you like before sending
-back the internal value (of any other value preferable).
+The custom handler above intercepts any `get` call from subscribers (including when you use the notation `$myStore.propertyName`).
+This provides an opportunity to implement custom logic before returning the internal value or any other desired value.

+For example, with the custom handler in the code snippet, when a subscriber accesses a property, the value is automatically doubled before being returned.
+This can be useful for scenarios where you need to perform some transformations on the data before providing it to subscribers.

+Keep in mind that the custom handler can be as simple or as complex as needed, giving you the flexibility to control how the internal state is accessed or modified.

+To fully understand and leverage the power of custom Proxy handlers, familiarize yourself with the Proxy API and its various traps for handling different operations.

+Remember that using a custom handler is optional, and you can still use the proxied store without one for simpler use cases.

 ## Examples

-If you have power example usages of proxied stores, let us know!
+If you have other powerful examples or use cases of proxied stores, let us know!
+We'd love to see how you're using it to enhance your applications.

 ### key/values stores